-Design of the pipe joint restraining system shall consider the pressure that the system will be subjected to as well as any expansion and contraction due to temperature changes during and following construction of the works.
+Design of the pipe joint restraining system shall consider the pressures that the system will be subjected to as well as any expansion and contraction due to temperature changes during and following construction, of the various pipe materials selected.
+Shop drawings are to be submitted to the Township's Development Technologist prior to the start of construction.